letizia-sorrentino/letizia-sorrentino/README.md

 **letizia-sorrentino/letizia-sorrentino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-### I'm a frontend engineer specialising in React, Redux toolkit and Node.js.
+### I'm a frontend engineer specialising in React, Redux toolkit and TypeScript.

 I enjoy developing web apps that feature readable code, user experience and design aesthetics.
 I blog about sustainability and zero waste, and have one masters' degree in linguistics and one in marketing.

-- 🔭 I’m currently working on a full stack recipe web app.
+- 🔭 I’m currently working on a todo app.
 - 🌱 I’m currently learning TypeScript.
-- 💻 Next project: my portfolio.
+- 💻 Next project: a series of mini-project to practice my TypeScript skills.

 ### Links: